ctechfilmuniversity/lecture_ss23_academic_methodologies/assignments/schreiber/01/am_ss23_01_questions_schreiber.md

 * What further characteristics does the topic have?
 * What questions could you ask within that topic?
 * How could you solve those questions?

-P.S.: I don't have really specific topics right now, because I was heavily involved at Sehsüchte.
-Is it possible to refactor this assignment later on?